 - Poor nutrition, including diets low in fruits and vegetables and high in sodium and saturated fats.

-The Chronic Disease Prevention Section of the Georgia Department of Public Health aims to reduce the burden of chronic diseases in Georgia by—
+Chronic Disease Prevention at the Georgia Department of Public Health aims to reduce the burden in Georgia by

 - Informing Georgia communities about all of the opportunities to create healthy people in healthy places;